 Section 7.
 Students in PSEO Concurrent Enrollment Courses

-PSEO concurrent enrollment courses shall not simultaneously enroll PSEO and non-PSEO high school students except as provided in Subpart H of this procedure.
+PSEO concurrent enrollment courses shall not simultaneously enroll PSEO and non-PSEO high school students.

 Subpart E. PSEO Student Performance Requirements